 \subsubsection{Pix2pix-cGAN}

 Isola~\etal~\cite{isola2016image} utilized cGANs as a general-purpose solution to image-to-image translation (transformation) tasks.
-In their work, the per-pixel loss (using L1 norm) and Patch-cGANs loss are employed to solve a serials of image-to-image transformation tasks, such as translating the object edges to its photos, semantic labels to scene images, gray images to color images, \etc. The image-to-image transformation tasks performed by pix2pix-cGAN can also be solved by the proposed PAN.
+In their work, the pixel-wise loss (least absolute loss) and Patch-cGANs loss are employed to solve a serial of image-to-image transformation tasks, such as translating the object edges to its photos, semantic labels to scene images, gray images to color images, \etc. The proposed PAN can also solve the image-to-image transformation tasks performed by pix2pix-cGAN.
 Here, we implemented some of them and compared with pix2pix-cGAN.

 Firstly, we attempted to translate the semantic labels to cityscapes images.
 Unlike the image segmentation problems, this inverse translation is an ill-posed problem and image transformation network has to learn prior knowledge from the training data.
 As shown in Fig.~\ref{cityscapes2}, given semantic labels as input images, we listed the transformed cityscapes images of pix2pix-cGAN, PAN and the corresponding ground-truth on the rightside.
 From the comparison, we found the proposed PAN captured more details with less deformation, which led the synthetic images are looked more realistic.
 Moreover, the quantitative comparison in Table~\ref{table:pix2pix} also indicated that the PAN can achieve much better performance.